rsksmart/devportal/docs/02-developers/04-quickstart/foundry.md

 Rootstock is fully EVM (Ethereum Virtual Machine) compatible.
 It brings the power of smart contracts to Bitcoin, allowing developers to leverage Bitcoin’s security while benefiting from Ethereum’s ecosystem.

+In this tutorial, you'll learn how to set up your Foundry development environment, connect to a Rootstock network, write and test smart contracts, deploy them to the Rootstock blockchain, and interact with them.
+We'll guide you through every step, from installation to minting your first token.

 ## Prerequisites

 Before starting the dApp, make sure to have the following prerequisites: